rogerjdeangelis/utl_file_and_directory_utilities_for_all_operating_systems/README.md

            \---child_2

-      2. ALL PLATFORMS - NUMBER OF FILE, FILE NUMBER AND FILENAME
+      2. ALL PLATFORMS - NUMBER OF FILES, FILE NUMBER AND FILENAME
          ========================================================

           %macro utl_dir(pth,out);